Tax Guides

 • Investment income

-• Reasonable compensation paid to you by your S-Corp
+• Reasonable S-Corp compensation to owners

 How to Calculate Your QBI Deduction

-The Basic Calculation
+Basic Calculation

 Example: Freelance Designer

-Net business income (QBI) $100,000
+Net business income (QBI)$100,000

-QBI deduction (23%) $23,000
+QBI deduction (23%)$23,000

 Income Thresholds and Phase-Outs